Watch movies & TV online

 If you're using a Windows device, you can watch Apple TV+ via its web app, by going to its site and logging in.

-Each account allows users to register up to 10 devices and stream video from four at the same time.
+Each account allows users to register up to 10 devices and stream video from six at the same time.

 Sign up and you'll get a seven-day free trial, then it's £5.99/mth thereafter.
 There's no contract, so you can cancel at any time.

 Signing up involves setting up a recurring payment.
-This isn't as easy to cancel as a direct debit, as you have to login to your BritBox account to cancel.
+This isn't as easy to cancel as a direct debit, as you have to login to your ITVX Premium account to cancel.
 Hopefully it won't be an issue, but do double-check your bank statement (see Regular Payments for a full guide).

 Alternatively, you can choose to pay annually (£59.99).
 If you opt for the annual payment, you get a seven-day free trial.
 By paying annually upfront, you save 16% over the year versus paying monthly.

-Laptop, PC, smart TV (Samsung and Panasonic), Apple and Android tablets and smartphones, Chromecast and Netgem.tv.
-It was due to join YouView by the end of 2019, but it hasn't happened yet.
+Laptop, PC, smart TV (Samsung post-2016 and Panasonic), Apple and Android tablets and smartphones, Amazon Fire TV, YouView, and Chromecast.

-American giant Discovery's recently-launched streaming service specialises in reality TV shows and documentaries.
+American giant Discovery's streaming service launched in 2020 and specialises in reality TV shows and documentaries.
 Included in the package are reality shows including Gold Rush, 90 Day Fiancé and Ghost Adventures, as well as documentaries such as Ocean Giants and What Killed Maradona?

-You get a free seven-day trial when you sign up, but unless you cancel, you'll be charged £4.99/mth after that.
+You get a free seven-day trial when you sign up, but unless you cancel, you'll be charged £3.99/mth after that.
+If you want to include sports channels such as Eurosport, it's £6.99/mth, and you don't get the free trial with this option.
 Signing up involves setting up a recurring payment, which is tougher to cancel than a direct debit as you'll have to directly contact Discovery+.
 You can cancel it anytime as there's no contract, but do check your bank statements just in case payments keep being taken (see Regular Payments for a full guide).

-You can choose to pay annually for £49.99.
-If you choose this option, you can still get the seven-day free trial.
-Although it's a bigger upfront payment, paying annually will save you almost 17% compared to the monthly option.
+You can choose to pay annually for £39.99 or £59.99 with sports.
+You'll only get the seven-day free trial with the entertainment subscription (not with sports).
+Although it's a bigger upfront payment, paying annually will save you almost 40% on the sports package and 20% otherwise, compared to the monthly option.

 Laptop, PC, smartphone, tablet, Android TV, Apple TV, Samsung TV, Amazon Fire TV, or cast directly to your TV.

 These sites are much of a muchness pricewise.
-For example, a big release like Tenet is around £5.49 to rent on both Google Play and YouTube.
+For example, a big release like Top Gun: Maverick is £2.99 to rent on both Google Play and YouTube.
 If you're after a specific flick, quickly check 'em all or use JustWatch, a search engine that helps you find which service provides the movie you want to watch.

 Top services to buy or rent new releases

 Apple TV (also known as iTunes if you're using a Windows device), offers a range of over 85,000 films and 190,000 TV episodes, but you'll need to set up an account.
 There's no charge for this.
-Most big releases like Wonder Woman 1984 and Godzilla vs Kong are priced at £4.99 to rent.
-Some titles including Oldboy are priced at 99p, but these tend not to be the latest releases.
+Some big releases like Wrath of Man are priced at £3.49 to rent.
+But others, like Black Adam, can cost as much as £15.99.
+Some titles including Trainspotting are priced at 99p, but these tend not to be the latest releases.